thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/use-off-object-observations.md

 2. During learning, we want to ensure that observations associated with these "null" morphological features are not stored, i.e. are not learned as part of any model.
 3. The FeatureChangeSM has additional logic for determining when to pass an observation to the LMs, and this needs to be accounted for in any changes.
 4. The buffer uses information about off-object observations to filter data, so some elements here may need updating.
+5. There is a [discontinued RFC on this topic](https://github.com/thousandbrainsproject/tbp.monty/pull/425/files) which has some useful discussion of the above points.

 ### Outcome Measures
 - We anticipate that the primary benefit of this change will be that Monty can use off-object observations to more quickly eliminate hypotheses; this will result in fewer steps before convergence.